WHAT’S IN THIS REVIEW?

 In terms of protocols, CyberGhost supports the following on various devices and platforms:

-Most people will stick with the recommended settings, but once more, it’s better to have a choice just in case, and it will make a difference for some advanced users.
+Most people will stick with the recommended settings, but once more, it’s better to have a choice just in case, and it will make a difference for advanced users.

 It’s a decent selection, and encryption is easily handled in the background.
 It’s another aspect that earns the VPN high scores, while they release a Transparency Report every three months to detail the number of requests for data they get from various authorities around the globe.